cocolabs/pz-zdoc/README.md

 - Extract the release archive to your game installation directory <i>or</i> anywhere on your computer.

 ## How to use

-> - *Little question marks are hyperlinks that reveal more information on mouse hover and click.*
-> - *Content captured in angled brackets represents substitution.
-For example if the path to game directory was `/home/projectzomboid/` then `PZ_DIR_PATH=<path_to_game_dir>` should be substituted with `PZ_DIR_PATH=/home/projectzomboid/`*
-> - *Application path arguments should not end with a backslash when running on Windows to avoid escaping quotation mark delimiters that separate quoted paths as option arguments.*

 ### Distribution